 The Yogurt Diet is an eating plan created by holistic nutritionist Ana Luque.
 According to Luque's 2008 book The Yogurt Diet, this eating style can be helpful for those who are interested in weight loss.
 Unlike other weight loss diets, however, Luque's Yogurt Diet does not focus on caloric restriction.
 Rather, individuals are encouraged to focus on portion control by choosing servings that are no larger than the size of their palm.

-In an interview published in The Gloss, Luque explains that the diet requires individuals to eat four to five ounces of whole-milk yogurt with live probiotic bacteria three to four times per day, in addition to other healthful foods.
+The yogurt diet requires individuals to eat four to five ounces of whole-milk yogurt with live probiotic bacteria three to four times per day, in addition to other healthful foods.
 Probiotics are a type of bacteria that can improve digestive function and strengthen the immune system, leading to overall improvements in general health.

 Healthy New Age reports that in addition to promoting weight loss, the Yogurt Diet is designed to make food choices that optimize digestion, which may aid in relieving digestive distress and in the treatment and prevention of certain chronic illness.